magento/architecture/design-documents/checkout/alternative-checkout-flow.md

 This proposal describes multiple approaches for the checkout flow.

-## Current checkout flow with modifications
+## Current checkout flow

-This flow is based on the current checkout flow and assumes improving current API without data flow modification.
-The Cart and Quote modules will still use Catalog and PIM to retrieve product details.
+This section describes current checkout flow.
+The Quote module will still use Catalog to retrieve product details.

 ![Current checkout flow](img/alternative-checkout-flow.png)

-The `Add to Cart` operation receives an only basic list of product attributes like UUID (SKU for the current implementation), quantity, price, and options.
-All additional details like product dimensions for shipping rates calculations, each module (service) will request from PIM (Catalog for the current implementation).
+The `Add to Cart` operation receives only product id and quantity.
+All additional details like product dimensions for shipping rates calculations, each module requests from the Catalog.
+Most of the actions like retrieving shipping rates, applying discounts, gift cards, etc. triggers whole cart/quote recalculation.

-The different quote's calculators, like Cart Price Rule calculator, can make requests to PIM/Catalog to retrieve additional product details.
-In general, the proposed schema does not change the checkout flow significantly but has API improvements.
+The different quote's calculators, like Cart Price Rule calculator, change quote object and totals and behavior might be unpredictable as different calculators can operate with the same data.

 ## Uni-directional checkout flow